 Dog BMI Calculator

 All pet owners want to keep their little friends happy, but we might end up overdoing this at times - and this dog BMI calculator is here to help you check if the bowl isn't a bit too full.
 We don't blame you - it takes a lot of self-control to resist your pup when he asks you so nicely for a treat.
-It's no surprise then then when we find ourselves asking "Why is my dog gaining weight"?
+It's no surprise then that we find ourselves asking "Why is my dog gaining weight"?

 If we can estimate the dog age in human years, why not use another scale commonly used for people?
 BMI is a prevalent measure of how one's body mass compares to one's height.
 We've already created a cat BMI calculator, so there's no reason why other four-legged friends wouldn't be able to use this scale also.
 If you want to find out if your dog is overweight, and if that's the case, how to help your dog lose weight - read on!